ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-consolidwkld.md

 Specify the number of capacity disks that you want to add.

-For VMware vSphere 7, order up to 10 disks for Dual CPU models and order up to 8 disks for Quad CPU models.
+For VMware vSphere 7, order up to 10 disks for Dual CPU models and order up to eight disks for Quad CPU models.

 #### Size for vSAN cache disks
 {: #cr_orderinginstance-consolidwkld-vsan-storage-size-cachedisks}